tomoleary/tomoleary.github.io/_pages/research.md

   <img src="/assets/images/ResearchWaves.png" alt="">
   <figcaption> (Far left) A 2D computational domain with a perfectly matched layer (PML).
 (Center left) A 3D computational domain with a PML.
 (Center right) The $x$-component of the displacement from a 2D elastodynamics model.
 (Far right) <em>x</em>-component of the electric field from a 3D electromagnetics model. </figcaption>
 </figure>

+Perfectly matched layers (PMLs) are a very widespread type of artificial absorbing boundary layer used in numerical methods for wave propagation problems defined on unbounded domains.
+In order to lay the groundwork for some of my colleagues to begin their dissertation research, Ali Vaziri Astaneh and I recently developed PMLs for high-order DPG methods for several acoustic, elastodynamic, and electromagnetic models.
+Results from our numerical verification experiments are given in the figure above.

 ##### Vaziri Astaneh, A., Keith, B., and Demkowicz, L. (2017).
 On perfectly matched layers and non-symmetric variational formulations. [[preprint]()]